JuliaEditorSupport/julia-intellij/CONTRIBUTING.md

 $ ./gradlew buildPlugin
 ```

-It's not recommended to use gradle because it will
+It's now recommended to use gradle because it can be used under command line.

-include unnecessary dependencies and it's slow.
+But anyway you're gonna edit this project code with IDEA.

 ## Use Idea build